Estrogen-Rocks/estrogen-rocks.github.io/questioning.md

 ### What's the worst that could happen?

 If you take hormones and find you don't like it, you get off them.
-If your body is permanently changed a bit, you'll be a little different, that's all.
+If your body is changed a bit, you'll be a little different, that's all.
 Relax, life is just a ride.
 On the other hand, if you choose not to transition, that's fine too, but you'd be left with your imagination of what